Course Catalog

 Credit: 4

 This course will allow the student to take knowledge from previous networking courses and apply it in a hands-on environment.
 The Microsoft network operation system will be emphasized.
 The student will also receive exposures to other advanced technologies.
 These technologies may include: switch/router configuration, computer forensics, computer ethics and cryptography.
-Prerequisites: NET-122, NET-142, NET-310, NET-314.
+It will also assist the students for preparing and taking the CompTIA Network +exam.
+Prerequisites: NET-276, NET-277, NET-142, NET-261 and NET-314.

 Lecture: 2